LynnHaDo/Fleur-Fantasia/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The Project (Updates 01/12/24)

-In short, Fleur Fantasia is a full-stack e-commerce web app that allows users to browse different flower options.
+In short, Fleur Fantasia is a full-stack e-commerce web app that allows users to browse and purchase different flower/plant options.

 - Like other common e-commerce applications, it supports filtering items, adding items to cart, checking out, etc with secure HTTPS communication.
 The app also supports credit card payment processing using Stripe API.

 - Unlike other common e-commerce applications, it also provides AI-powered tools to classify and detect different flower types.

-I started this personal project with the aim to brush up my Java and Angular skills, and also to learn the Spring framework.
-In addition to that, as a person interested in using cutting-edge computer vision tools, I thought integrating deep learning models in this project would be a cool twist to a common e-commerce app!
+However, after considering the fact that the scope of the project is pretty big, I want to divide this feature into a different project!

 <p align="right">(<a href="#top">back to top</a>)</p>